keptn/keptn/GOVERNANCE.md

 ## Releases

-**TODO**

-Currently Keptn does not have fixed release schedule, instead a new Keptn version is released once substantial new features, bug fixes, and security hardenings have been merged into the master branch.
+A new Keptn version is released once substantial new features, bug fixes, and/or security hardenings have been merged into the master branch, resulting in a non-fixed release schedule.
+Nevertheless we aim for one major/minor version at least once every 3 months.
+Patch versions might be released more frequently.

-Each repository has its own release process.
-We are in the process of making the release instructions publicly available.
 Only maintainers can do the releases.

-Releases are cut from release branches which are created just before the release.
-A release candidate (RC) is published for major and minor version increments.
+The release checklist is maintained on [this wiki page](https://github.com/keptn/keptn/wiki/Release-Checklist).

+Keptn-contrib projects mights have their own independent release process.

 ### Resources